A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The Eurotransplant Liver Allocation System (ELAS)

-Common to all countries is that substantial priority is given to candidates who are listed in the same country as the country from which the donor is reported.
-Other factors which affect the ELAS ranking include donor/candidate blood groups, whether the donor and/or candidate are pediatric, whether the adult is low-weight ($<$55kg), and the geographical location of the candidate with respect to the donor reporting center.
-The match list order in elective tiers is also affected by obligations.
-For instance, when the match list shown in Table \ref{tab:example_match_list} was created, the Netherlands had an obligation to offer a blood group A liver back to Croatia.
+Common to all countries is that elective candidates listed in the same country as the donor have priority over elective candidates in other countries.
+Other factors that affect the ranking in ELAS include the combination of the donor and candidate blood groups, whether the donor and/or candidate are pediatric, whether the adult is low-weight (\textless55 kg), and the candidate's geographical with respect to the donor.
+The order of the match list in elective tiers is also affected by obligations.
+For example, when the match list shown in Table \ref{tab:tab1} was created, the Netherlands had an obligation to offer a blood group A liver back to Croatia.
 Consequently, in the elective tier all Croatian candidates were ranked above Dutch candidates.
-The most important factor for ranking candidates in elective tiers is the \emph{match}-MELD score (see Table \ref{tab:example_match_list}).
-This match-MELD score can differ from the candidate's lab-MELD score in case the candidate has received exception points (either a PED-MELD score which is valid internationally, or an (N)SE-MELD score which is valid nationally and valid if offers are based on obligations).
+The most important factor for ranking candidates in elective tiers is the \emph{match}-MELD score (see Table \ref{tab:tab1}).
+This match-MELD score is the maximum of a candidate's lab-MELD score and any received exception points (PED-MELD, SE-MELD, or NSE-MELD).
+We point out that exceptional scores (SE-MELDs or NSE-MELDs) are valid only if allocation is national, or if an offer was based on an obligation to pay back a liver.

-Most offers in ELAS are \textit{recipient-driven}, which means that Eurotransplant offers the liver graft to a named candidate \cite{jochmansAdultLiverAllocation2017a}.
-Under specific circumstances, ELAS offers are \textit{center-driven}, which means that the center is free to choose any blood group compatible candidate on their waiting list for transplantation.
-For instance, offers to Croatia which are based on an obligation are center offers (this is why a single offer to 29 Croatian candidates appears on the match list in Table \ref{tab:example_match_list}).
+Most offers in ELAS are \emph{recipient-driven}, meaning that Eurotransplant offers the liver graft to a named candidate \citep{jochmansAdultLiverAllocation2017}.
+Under specific circumstances, centers may select any blood group compatible candidate from their waiting list for transplantation.
+Eurotransplant refers to such offers as \emph{center offers}.
+Offers to Croatia based on an obligation are an example of center offers, which explains why a single offer to 29 Croatian patients appears on the match list in Table \ref{tab:tab1}.
 The position of this center offer on the match list is determined by the highest ranked elective candidate listed in the center.
-We point out that national regulations diverge on when offers are center-driven (see \cite{ETLiverMan2021} for a description of these regulations).
+We note that national regulations diverge on when offers are center-driven.
+These rules are described in the Eurotransplant liver manual (see \citep{ETLiverMan2025}).